nnonchev/intel-backlight-change/README.md

 # intel-backlight-change
 A script which allows to change the backlight on GNU/Linux for the intel cpu.

-The script is intended to be run from a program like sxhkd, or a tiling window manager like XMonad, BSPWM, etc.
+The script is intended to be run from a program like sxhkd, or a tiling window manager like XMonad, BSPWM, or simply from the terminal.

 ## Prerequisites:
 * Python3.8 or higher